Sunday, January 24, 2016

 Words & music - Bobby Womack & J.J.
 Johnson.
 Sung by Bobby Womack

-1970’s sophisticated soul doesn’t get much better than this.
-Womack’s hard-edged vocals work in discordant concert with the sweeping orchestral arrangement and funky downbeats reminiscent of the Philadelphia soul sound.
+1970s sophisticated soul doesn’t get much better than this.
+Womack’s hard-edged vocals work in discordant concert with the sweeping orchestral arrangement and funky downbeats reminiscent of the Philadelphia Soul sound.
+The movie Jackie Brown (1997) introduced it to an entirely new generation.
 A criminally infectious title song with a memorable musical hook.

 14.